vockeyvockvock/homework-for-goldcattle-s-python-class/README.md

 # homework-for-goldcattle-s-python-class
-This is only from DNA analysis
+This is only for Goldcattle eyes projects starting from DNA analysis